afroditeapp/afrodite-server-tools/docs/initial_server_setup.md

 sudo systemctl restart sshd
 ```

+8. Check that saved iptables rules are correct.

+VPS providers might have their own firewall rules before the ones the script
+added.
+The rules are saved in `/app-iptables` directory.

-8. Move to next instructions.
+9. Move to next instructions.

 If you are initializing build server then read build_server_setup.md.